holochain/docs-pages/src/pages/get-started/index.md

 Next up, we'll walk you through creating a forum application from scratch using Holochain's scaffolding tool, step-by-step.
 This forum application will enable participants to share text-based posts and to comment on those posts.

-Each post will have a title and content and authors will be able to edit --- or update --- their posts.
+Each post will have a title and content, and authors will be able to edit --- or update --- their posts.
 However, they won't be able to delete them.

 Each comment will be a reply to a particular post, will be limited in length to 140 characters, and will be able to be deleted but not updated.

+!!! info Validation tutorial coming soon
+A future update to this guide will implement the above constraints as validation rules.
+For now, we'll just scaffold enough code to get a working UI. **Check back soon** to get the whole tutorial!
+!!!

 We'll create a couple of other things along the way that will enable people to find these posts and comments, but we'll cover those things when we get there.